sagarjha/multi-run/README.md

 (defalias 'run-loop 'multi-run-loop)
 (defalias 'run-with-delay 'multi-run-with-delay)
 ```
 3. Since you are likely going to work with many windows (buffers on the screen), turning on _visual-line-mode_ is a good idea.
-It will wrap words around the window edges so that you can look at the entire output.\\
+It will wrap words around the window edges so that you can look at the entire output.<br>
 The following image shows the difference.
 In the left half, entire directory contents are not visible because of no line wrapping.
 ![]({{ site.baseurl }}/docs/before_and_after_visual_line_mode.png?raw=true)
-*Before and after visual line mode - without line wrapping, entire directory contents are not visible*
+*Before and after visual line mode - without line wrapping, entire directory contents are not visible*<br>
 If you notice no wrapping, add this to your _.emacs_:
 ```
 (add-hook 'eshell-mode-hook 'visual-line-mode)
 ```

 4. In some cases, you might want to jump to a specific terminal buffer.
 If you have many buffers on the screen, using _other-window_ (bound to _C-x o_) is inefficient.
 You can install packages [window-number](https://github.com/nikolas/window-number) or [ace-jump-mode](https://github.com/winterTTr/ace-jump-mode/) to efficiently move between windows.
 To be able to undo changes in window configuration, enable _winner-mode_.

 5. TRAMP (Transparent Remote (file) Access, Multiple Protocol) mode in Emacs provides features for working with files stored on remote nodes.